GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the important implications of technical debt is that it must be serviced.
-If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *Steve McConnell*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts